mbonikevin/Online-Bus-Ticket-Booking-System/README.md

 ### Passenger view

-Shows a simple list of tickets that the agency created.
+Shows a simple list of tickets that the agency created. and a passenger can edi their username and view their purchased tickets

 ### Agency view